marcvaneijk/azure-rm-guidelines/README.md

 ## Single template or nested templates

 It is obvious to create a single deployment template for deploying a single resource.
-Nested templates are more common for more advanced scenarios.
+Nested templates are common for more advanced scenarios.
 The following guidance helps to decide between a single template or a decomposed nested template design.

 + Create a single template for a single tier application
 + Create a nested templates deployment for a multitier application